mschuldi-lab/schuldiner-sop/docs/original_sop/general-lab-stuff.md

 - If you have a contaminated media bottle, put it in the sink (or if it’s extremely contaminated – in the chemical hood) with 1/10 volume of 100% bleach for 30 min and only then empty it down the drain and rinse well, before placing the bottle on the dirty glassware cart OUTSIDE the lab.
 Set a timer so that you do not forget it in the sink and please make sure that your name is written on the bottle.
 If the contamination is too big to go down the sink, empty it into the bio-hazard bin.
 Afterwards rinse the sink until there is no longer a smell of bleach.
 :::

+If you see a contamination in a closed bottle or sleeve, either in the general stock or your own, notify Lital and write down the date of the media, and where it was stored.

 :::note
 - When growing strains in glass tubes, please put a sticker only on the lid (with one side not stuck hard) – DO NOT put a sticker on the tube itself or write on it with a marker.
 It is also better to use the “not cryogenic/tough spots” stickers since they are easier to peel off when cleaning, and cheaper.
 If you still insist on doing other stuff – please remove all before lab cleaning.